mainmatter/mainmatter.com/workshops/_posts/2017-01-17-phoenix-for-rubyists.md

     item_type: lecture
     start_time: '12:45'
     duration: 25
-- title: Working With Data Structures
-  description: 'Earlier we outlined and worked with several different types of data
-    structures.
-Let''s take a closer look at some ways

-'
-  duration: 135
-  agenda_items:
-  - title: 'EXERCISE: Map, Filter, Reduce'
-    description: We have a program that starts with a list of objects read from a file.
-Using the built-in functions available in the `Enum` and `Map` modules, filter out "inactive" items (objects where the "active" attribute is not `true`), and then log a list of object names to the console.
-    item_type: exercise
-    start_time: '10:30'
-    duration: 30
-  - title: Lunch
-    description: Break for Lunch
-    item_type: break
-    start_time: '12:00'
-    duration: 45
-  - title: 'EXERCISE: Comprehensions'
-    description: Take another pass at the previous exercise, and use a comprehension to devise a concise solution.
-    item_type: exercise
-    start_time: '11:30'
-    duration: 30
-  - title: Taming List Enumeration with Comprehensions
-    description: Often we find ourselves looping over something enumerable, mapping values into another list, and potentially filtering out some unwanted items.
-      **Comprehensions use a generator and a filter** to provide some excellent syntactic sugar for this kind of task.
-    item_type: lecture
-    start_time: '11:00'
-    duration: 30
 - title: Testing
   description: "Testing ergonomics is perhaps the most impactful factor in determining
     whether writing tests is an enjoyable part of day-to-day development, or an annoying